lxgr-linux/pokete/wiki.md

 - Evolves to Hornita at level 20

 ### Karpi
-A very harmless water Pokete that can be found everywhere
+A very harmless water Pokete that can be found everywhere.
 ```